-A trip to Blood River (a battle fought between the Boers and Zulus on 16th December 1838) is well worth the long drive: 64 life-size solid bronze wagons now sit on the site of the battle and are a remarkable sight.
+Another exciting excursion is to Blood River.
+This is where a battle was fought between the Boers and the Zulus on the 16th December (now a public holiday in South Africa), 1838.
+This trip is well worth the drive: 64 life-sized solid bronze wagons now sit on the site of the battle and are quite remarkable.

 Another place that brings the course of the bitter Zulu War of 1879 to mind is the place where Eugène Louis Joseph Napoleon Bonaparte, Prince Imperial of France and the last remaining Bonaparte, was killed by the Zulus on 1 June, 1879.
 A monument marks the site amongst the hills on the course of the Itshotshozi River.
 This trip can be added on to the Blood River tour.

 Another possible trip is to the beautiful Mangeni Falls, where Lord Chelmsford found himself during the battle of Isandlwana.
 This is an incredibly scenic tour; one can take in some of the remarkable geography surrounding Isandlwana.

 We also offer a trip to Masondo, which is a short drive and then a walk away, to see where the Zulu Army crossed the Buffalo River in their way back to attack Rorke’s Drift.